Chief Medical Officer, Chief Scientific Officer & Senior Vice President of Oncology, Flatiron Health

 Diagnostics, among others.
 Hakan’s

 contributions to precision medicine and companion diagnostics have been widely

 recognized through both internal and external awards, frequent speaking

 the author of over 30 referred scientific articles as well as many other

 Hakan is keenly interested in technologies for identification of patient sub-groups for targeted treatments and development of companion diagnostics to advance Precision Medicine for the improvement of individualized healthcare.
 He is an active member of civic clubs, and enjoys cycling, soccer, and stand-up paddle-boarding.

 Founder and President, Jared N. Schwartz, MD, PhD, LLC

-Jared N. Schwartz, M.D., Ph.D., F.C.A.P., brings 30 years of pathology expertise to his role as Chief Medical Officer at Leica Biosystems.
-Formerly with Aperio, and previously serving as President of the College of American Pathologists, and Director of Pathology and Laboratory Medicine at Presbyterian Healthcare in Charlotte, North Carolina.
+He has over 30 years of pathology expertise, which include former Chief Medical Officer at Leica Biosystems.
+He has worked with Aperio, and previously served as President of the College of American Pathologists and as Director of Pathology and Laboratory Medicine at Presbyterian Healthcare in Charlotte, North Carolina.

 Chief Medical Officer, Unum Therapeutics

 Michael Vasconcelles, M.D. is responsible for defining the strategic vision and leading the execution of Unum’s clinical program.
 He is an industry veteran with extensive experience in managing multiple clinical programs.